avabellaw/bright-times/readme.md

 ### Test plan

-I have continually tested new features and repeatadly attempted to think of ways I can break them after implementation.
-I've especially tested responsiveness as it's important that a webpage looks great on all devices.
+I have continually tested new features and repeatedly attempted to think of ways I can break them after implementation.
+I've especially tested responsiveness as a webpage must look great on all devices.

 The first part of manual testing will be testing the user stories.
 This ensures that the essential functionality works how it is intended for the user.
 I also worked off of user stories while developing the project.
 This means that testing them covers a large portion of the functionality behind the project.

 ### Testing user stories

 ### Testing security

-* I ensured that a logged in user can't access the login, signup or register pages.
+* I ensured that a logged-in user can't access the login, signup or register pages.

 ## Verifying input/output